Correcting errors in previous tax years

 This also includes any recalculation of figures due to a change of dates.
 For example, statutory maternity pay (SMP).

-NOTE: You don't need to issue a new P60.
-HMRC stipulates that an employee should only receive one P60 per tax year.
+You don't need to issue a new P60, HMRC stipulates that an employee can only receive one P60 per tax year,

 Once the correction has been made in Sage Payroll, you must notify HMRC of the new figures.
 This is done by sending a Supplementary FPS.

-You may also need to notify HMRC if the changes relate to information normally included in an Employer payment summery (EPS) submission.
+You need to notify HMRC if the changes relate to information normally included in an Employer payment summery (EPS) submission.
 You don’t process this through Sage Payroll.

 Cause